TheInformationLab/tableau-tools/workbook-archiver/README.md

 - Requires a site URI for Tableau Cloud
 - Reconstructs **nested project folder hierarchy** for clean archiving
 - Downloads all workbooks from each site
+- Can download workbooks with or without extracts
 - Sanitizes names to ensure safe filenames
 - Compatible with both Tableau Server and Tableau Cloud